Priyanka030997/Spring-Boot-task/README.md

 This respository for Spring-boot task.

-Complete all the endpoints for CRUD operations on Muzix.
+1. Complete all the endpoints for CRUD operations on Muzix.
+2. Use h2-console to view in-memory data.